 No overload, no adaptation.

-There are plenty of things you can do as an athlete to improve your throwing potential before you will ever need to use a weighted ball, some of these include:
+There are plenty of things you can do as an athlete to improve your throwing potential before you will ever need to use a weighted ball.

 - Simply getting stronger (in both the upper and lower body)

 - Simply having more muscle mass (to an appropriate degree of course, more is not better)